MattDorling/todolist/README.md

     cd todolist

-Install all the dependencies using composer
+Install all the dependencies using `composer` and `npm`

     composer install
+    npm install

 Copy the example env file and make the required configuration changes in the .env file